solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # Introduction to Azure

-Now that you understand why millions of users choose Azure, and the basic database deployment models on the cloud (IaaS vs. PaaS), this document will provide more theory about how developers interact with Azure.
+With a firm understanding of why millions of organizations choose Azure, and the database deployment models (IaaS vs. PaaS), the next step is to provide more detail about **how** developers interact with Azure.

 The [Azure Fundamentals Microsoft Learn Module](https://docs.microsoft.com/learn/modules/intro-to-azure-fundamentals/) demonstrates how IaaS and PaaS can classify Azure services.
-Moreover, Azure empowers flexible *hybrid cloud* deployments and supports a variety of common tools, such as Visual Studio and the Azure CLI, to manage Azure environments.
+Moreover, Azure empowers flexible *hybrid cloud* deployments and supports a variety of common tools, such as Visual Studio, PowerShell and the Azure CLI, to manage Azure environments.

 ![IaaS and PaaS Azure service classification and categories](./media/azure-services.png "Categories of Azure services")

-Here is a summary of the Azure services used in the whitepaper scenario besides the managed MySQL offerings described previously.
+The following tables outlines some of the Azure services used in application developer scenarios that will be discussed in further detail in later sections of this guide.

 -   **Virtual Machines (IaaS)**: You will begin by running a PHP sample application on an Azure Windows Server Virtual Machine.